π¦ Admin Web App (2021.10 ~ 2022.05) β

 - Upgrading the system architecture: enabling multiple projects to be developed and deployed independently, which significantly improved development efficiency.

-- Established a new deployment process for frontend applications with the combination of Monorepo and CI/CD.
+- Established a new deployment process for front-end applications with the combination of Monorepo and CI/CD.
 Deployments for one project no longer trigger re-deployments for all projects, reducing release waiting times.

 - The admin app served as a sample and documentation for the new architecture, facilitating knowledge sharing within the team.